LSAT Registration — Information for US Test Registrants

 About the Law School Admission Council

-Headquartered in Newtown, Pennsylvania (about 48 km north of Philadelphia), the Law School Admission Council (LSAC) is best known for administering the LSAT, with an average of 120,000 prospective law students writing the test each year.
-LSAC is a non-profit organization whose membership includes 197 ABA-approved law schools in the United States and 16 law schools in Canada.
+Headquartered in Newtown, Pennsylvania (about 48 km north of Philadelphia), the Law School Admission Council (LSAC) is best known for administering the LSAT.
+LSAC is a non-profit organization whose membership includes more than 200 law schools in the United States, Canada, and Australia.

 All US law schools approved by the American Bar Association (ABA) are LSAC members.
 For a brief description of LSAC's services and programs check the "About LSAC" page at www.LSAC.org.